Niemann-Pick DiseaseSymptoms, Doctors, Treatments, Advances & More

 The Children's Hospital At Montefiore

-Melissa Wasserstein is a Pediatrics provider in Bronx, New York.
+Melissa Wasserstein is a Pediatrics provider practicing medicine in Bronx, New York.
 Dr. Wasserstein is rated as an Elite provider by MediFind in the treatment of Niemann-Pick Disease.
-Her top areas of expertise are Acid Sphingomyelinase Deficiency (ASMD), Niemann-Pick Disease, Reticulohistiocytoma, and Splenomegaly.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Acid Sphingomyelinase Deficiency (ASMD), Niemann-Pick Disease, Reticulohistiocytoma, and Splenomegaly.

-Eugen Mengel practices in Hochheim, Germany.
+Eugen Mengel practices practicing medicine in Hochheim, Germany.
 Mr. Mengel is rated as an Elite expert by MediFind in the treatment of Niemann-Pick Disease.
-His top areas of expertise are Niemann-Pick Disease, Acid Sphingomyelinase Deficiency (ASMD), Non-Langerhans-Cell Histiocytosis, and Histiocytosis.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Niemann-Pick Disease, Acid Sphingomyelinase Deficiency (ASMD), Non-Langerhans-Cell Histiocytosis, and Reticulohistiocytoma.

 MN - Neuro Pediatric

-Marc Patterson is a Pediatric Neurologist in Rochester, Minnesota.
+Marc Patterson is a Pediatric Neurologist practicing medicine in Rochester, Minnesota.
 Dr. Patterson is rated as an Elite provider by MediFind in the treatment of Niemann-Pick Disease.
-His top areas of expertise are Niemann-Pick Disease, Polycystic Lipomembranous Osteodysplasia with Sclerosing Leukoencephalopathy, Leukodystrophy, and CACH Syndrome.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Niemann-Pick Disease, Polycystic Lipomembranous Osteodysplasia with Sclerosing Leukoencephalopathy, Leukodystrophy, and CACH Syndrome.